maximebf/atomik/docs/error_log_debug.md

 <div class="note">You will need the Logger plugin which is bundled with Atomik as well as Monolog which you'll need to install</div>

 The Logger plugin provides a simple way of logging messages.
-It provides the ̀log()` helper which takes two arguments, the second one being optional: the message and the level (default is `LOG_ERR` = 3).
+It provides the `log()` helper which takes two arguments, the second one being optional: the message and the level (default is `LOG_ERR` = 3).

     $this->log('an error has occured!', LOG_ERR);